Please read our privacy and cookies policy along with the references in full.

 P5.1 In this Section P5, we provide information about the circumstances in which your personal data may be transmitted to countries outside the European Economic Area (EEA).

-P5.5 You acknowledge that personal data that you may submit for publication through our websites or services will be available, via the internet, around the world.
+P5.5 You acknowledge that personal data that you may submit through our websites or services will be available, via the internet, around the world.
 We cannot prevent the use (or misuse) of such personal data by others.

 P6.
 RETAINING AND DELETING PERSONAL DATA